-Sydney Metro Northwest will include the introduction of new metro link between Chatswood and growth areas in the North west with an upgrade of the existing railway between Epping and Chatswood.
+Sydney Metro Northwest opened in May 2019 with the introduction of a new metro link between Chatswood and growth areas in the North west including an upgrade of the existing railway between Epping and Chatswood.

 Sydney Metro City and Southwest is a new 30km metro line currently under construction between Chatswood and Bankstown including a new crossing beneath Sydney Harbour, new stations in the Lower North Shore (including Crows Nest) and Sydney CBD, and conversion of the existing rail line between Sydenham and Bankstown.
 The line is scheduled to open in 2024.
 It is anticipated that the new line will provide a train every 4 minutes in the peak travel times.